Skip to Content

 • tags: When not specified or NULL, defaults to an empty map.

-• attributes: When not specified or NULL, defaults to an empty JSON object.
+• attributes: When not specified or NULL, defaults to an empty VARIANT.

 The following shows an example input event to the above transformation and the resulting output event: